How Much Can You Earn as a Freelance Copywriter?

 Let’s talk about Tom.
 He started out writing blog posts for fitness brands at $20 a pop.
 After six months, he realized clients would pay way more for copy that directly impacts sales.
 So, he shifted gears, learned the art of sales copywriting, and soon Tom was making $75 per hour, crafting landing pages that turned casual readers into paying customers.

-The Specialist’s Payday: $100 to $300+ per Hour
+Specialist Copywriters: Starting at $100 to $300+ per Hour

 Once you’ve built up a reputation and become the go-to person for a particular type of copywriting (say, for tech startups or fintech companies), that’s when the big bucks start rolling in.
 Now, you’re not just a copywriter.
 You’re a specialist.